-As part of our Global perspective on education we offer overseas trips to Australia, Japan and in 2018 Buenos Aires.
-Each of these trips will provide many unique opportunities for our students to be billeted with an overseas family and experience the sights and sounds of a new country from a local perspective.
-The trips are offered to all students and this could be a once in a lifetime opportunity for some students to experience the culture and customs, diverse from their own.
+As part of our Global perspective on education we offer overseas trips to Australia, Japan and in 2018 Noumea.
+Each of these trips will provide many unique opportunities for our students who go to Japan to be billeted with an overseas family and all groups to experience the sights and sounds of a new country from a local perspective.
+The trips are offered to all students and this is a once in a lifetime opportunity for students to experience culture and customs that are diverse from their own.

 The focus for each trip is to learn more about the culture, language and heritage of the country they visit.
 However, each trip will have its own unique areas of educational interest and will vary in cost depending on location (trips are self- funded by the students).
 All students are encouraged to apply for one of these trips as they offer fantastic learning and cultural experiences for all who go.